sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 ```

 - `destination`: describes into which cluster and namespace to apply the yaml resources (using the locally-resolvable URL for the cluster)
-- `project default`: is an ArgoCD concept and has nothing to do with any OpenShift projects
+- `project default`: is an ArgoCD concept and has nothing to do with OpenShift projects
 - `source`: describes from which git repository and the directory path to fetch the yaml resources
 - `prune`: resources, that have been removed from the Git repo, will be automatically pruned
 - `selfHeal` false: manual changes made to the kubernetes resources, e.g. using oc or kubectl, will not be "healed"